wrdrd/docs/_sources/consulting/kids.rst.txt

 DNS Content Filtering
 ^^^^^^^^^^^^^^^^^^^^^^^
+- DNS is used to transform a domain name ("localhost.org") to an IPv4 or an IPv6 address ("127.0.0.1", "::1").
+- HTTP and HTTPS may use DNS or connect directly to an IP (in which case no DNS resolution occurs).
+- Domain names are resolved to IP addresses by sending a request and receiving a reply from a DNS resolver.
+- DNS resolvers can be set through DHCP (when a machine connects to the internet and receives an IP address, a subnet, a gateway IP, and a DNS server address) or manually.
 - DNS resolver IPs
   can be set on the router or on a particular machine.
   Depending on the operating system, you may need admin rights